-- a fixed component which comprises guaranteed elements, such as base salary and any other fixed allowances.
-It takes into account the position, responsibilities, experience, market practices, technical skills and leadership competences, and also sustained individual performance and criticality or scarcity of skills; - a variable component which comprises an upfront cash element (Short Term Incentive) and a deferred element which is awarded through equity based instruments or equivalents such as stock options and/or performance shares (Long Term Incentive).
-This variable component depends on the AXA Group's global performance, on the AXA Wealth Europe performance, and on the achievement of the executive's individual objectives including demonstrated abilities for leadership.
+- A fixed component which comprises guaranteed elements, such as base salary and any other fixed allowances.
+It takes into account the position, responsibilities, experience, market practices, technical skills and leadership competences, and also sustained individual performance and criticality or scarcity of skills. - The variable remuneration can have two possible components: an annual cash element (Short Term Incentive), and a deferred element (Long Term Incentive) through equity based instruments or equivalents, and awarded discretionary.

 AXA endeavors to ensure a suitable balance between fixed and variable components so that the fixed component represents a sufficiently high proportion of the total remuneration to avoid employees being overly dependent on the variable components and to allow AXA to operate a fully flexible bonus policy, including the possibility of paying no variable compensation.

 All variable remuneration amounts are awarded in accordance with performance and there is no minimum payment guaranteed.